borisirota/webworkify-webpack/README.md

 1. [webpackBootstrapFunc](###) - should be taken from webpack's source.
 2. ability to use regular module import\require (not `require.resolve`) but still passing the module id to 'webworkify-webpack'.
-3. ability to know all dependencies in compile time so there is no need to traverse the dependencies tree in runtime with regular expressions.
+3. ability to know all specific's module dependencies in compile time so there is no need to traverse the dependencies tree in runtime with regular expressions (when uglifying the code the web worker's bundle can include more dependencies than only the used ones because regular expressions nature).
 4. if there is going to be build in compile time, what about hmr as dev tool ?
 5. is the ability 'webworkify-webpack' provides should be part of webpack core as another form of web workers support or should it remain as external module ?